 There have been no reported major breakdowns in internal control, governance and risk management that have led to a significant loss in one form or another, nor any major weakness in the governance systems that has exposed, or continues to expose, the Council to an unacceptable level of risk.
-This includes the period to the end of March 2020 after the government announced on the 23 March 2020 a full-scale lock down of the country due to Covid-19.
+This includes the period to the end of March 2021 during which the government has introduced several full-scale lock down of the country due to Covid-19.